 3. Kratom Active Reserve Blend

-The Reserve Blend is a multi-strain mix built for a broad effect profile.
-Our Reserve Blend combines top-shelf strains for that purpose.
-Useful when you need both the analgesic depth of Red Maeng Da and the sedation of Red Bali.
+Sometimes you want both.
+Our Reserve Blend is a multi-strain mix built for a broad effect profile.
+Handy when you need the analgesic depth of Red Maeng Da and the sedation of Red Bali in one cup.
+Two jobs.
+One dose.

 Dosing for Withdrawal

-Withdrawal dosing is the amount of kratom needed to suppress symptoms, and it runs higher than recreational or wellness doses.
+Here’s the thing about withdrawal dosing.
+It runs higher than recreational or wellness amounts, because the point is to actually suppress symptoms.
 As the American Kratom Association notes, “Kratom can be a harm reduction tool for those struggling with opioid dependency”.
-Most people land in this range:
+Most people land somewhere in this range:

 Keep total daily use under 20 g.
-Above that, side effects multiply and the risk of kratom dependence itself increases.
+That’s the ceiling.
+Go above it and the side effects pile up fast, and so does the risk of building a kratom dependence of your own.
+Not a trade you want.

 A Realistic Tapering Schedule